 - We can help teach your staff to remain calm and quiet and work out the best route to take to get out to safety.

 - We will teach your staff what to tell the police when you contact them to ensure a quick rescue.
-Also what to expect the price will do when you find you.

 - There are a lot of other lifesaving skills we can offer in order to keep improve the ability of your staff to stay safe in the event of an incident.